-In other words, any financial calamity that occurs at the national level, would be magnified at the state level.
-The economy of these states would fall into a tailspin, which would make life for the average person exceedingly difficult.
+In other words, any financial calamity that occurs at the national level would be magnified at the state level.
+The economy of these states would fall into a tailspin, which would make a life for the average person exceedingly difficult.

 So which states should you avoid?
 There are three factors you should look out for.
 There’s the amount of debt as a percentage of the state’s GDP, the amount of debt per person (debt per capita), and the state’s current credit rating.